Shrink a library #2 (Filson Young)

 Because of Silvester Mazzarella’s biography, FY is future-proofed.
 Silvester researched much of it in the 1970s, when people who knew FY were still around to answer questions.
 Thus, we have an account of his life written by a young man, at ease with post-Beatle sensibilities but painstaking about understanding FY’s milieu and in touch with FY’s surviving contemporaries.
 It may become a classic in the manner of A J A Symonds’ The Quest for Corvo.
 It might have consoled FY somewhat that in 1986 the USNI brought out an appreciative edition of his 1921 With the Battle Cruisers.
 Anyway, the original books are mostly available quite cheaply on Abebooks, while internet archives ensure that most of FY’s writing is preserved.
 People can choose the hardcopy or the digital route to FY.

 Will FY ever be more than an arcane curiosity for a few?
 Now that the digital age is well underway, and the Post Modern has seemed to junk modernism, FY’s mastery of analogue and hardcopy communication may seem almost quaint.
 Moreover, his attitudes may seem out-dated.
-Indeed, they can be seen as supreme example of everything wrong with Day Before Yesterday.
-In a 1920s essay on the West Indies he is robustly disobliging about the African-Caribbean population.
-Even here, though, he is served quite well: that grumpy and picky anti-racist, V S Naipaul, wrote almost admiringly about a man who could write what he felt and do so with scant regard for what others thought about it.
+Indeed, they can be seen as supreme example of everything wrong with the Day Before Yesterday.
+In a 1912 essay he is robustly disobliging – plain racist – about the African-Caribbean population of Trinidad. ((Footnote: I think the essay appeared first in the Saturday Review and I read it reprinted in Letters From Solitude, Chapman & Hall, London, 1912, which is available online at the Hathi Trust, see pages 91 and 92)) Even here, though, he is served quite well: that grumpy and erratic anti-racist, V S Naipaul, wrote almost forgivingly about a man who could write vividly what he felt. ((Footnote: See Silvester Mazzorella’s FY biography for Naipaul’s comments on FY’s racism.))
+It is moot whether FY might have been more circumspect if he had expected his remarks to be ill-received.
+It is also entirely possible that they passed muster with his literate and even literary Anglophone audience.

 Go FY!
 A writer isn’t worth much if he doesn’t sometimes stick out like a sore thumb.
 I like and admire FY most because he isn’t comfortable, not within himself or to behold from the outside.
 I think he was cross-grained and any really useful human being is.
 I write this little essay because I am about to give most of my copies of FY’s books to charity bookshops.
 I have found myself spending more time within them than I ever did over the nearly eight decades during which they were the cultural wallpaper of my childhood and adult homes.